 The Council's framework brings together legislative requirements, good practice principles and management processes.

-The Council's Corporate Governance is consistent with the principles set out in the Delivering Good Governance Framework.
-The principles are summarised below.
+It is consistent with the principles set out in the Delivering Good Governance Framework.
+The principles are summarised in the diagram below.
 Principles 1. and 2. have an overarching effect on the outcome of all other principles.